- Mental Health»

 Your First Alanon Meeting

-At the meeting you are only expected to tell other people your first name.
+At an Al-Anon meeting, you are only expected to tell other people your first name.
 You do not have to speak during the meeting unless you want to.
 You are welcome to sit and listen until you feel comfortable sharing your story with others.

 Alanon meetings are also very inexpensive.
 Usually, they will pass a basket and ask you to donate a dollar or two.
 It is the cheapest therapy you will ever get!

-Visit several different meetings until you find the one that is right for you.
+Visit several different meetings until you find the one which feels right for you.
 Some meetings are large, others are small.
 Some last one hour and others last longer.
 Some are discussion meetings and some are speaker meetings.
-When you try different meetings you will eventually find the "home" meeting that feels right to you.
+When you try different meetings you will eventually find the "home" meeting which feels comfortable for you.

 Working On Your Fourth Step Inventory

 An inventory is just that ... an evaluation of both your strong points and your weak ones.
-This workbook known as "The Blueprint for Progress" will help you do just that.
+The Al-Anon workbook known as "The Blueprint for Progress" will help you do just that.

-This is the book that many Alanon members use when they do their Fourth Step.
+It is the book which many Alanon members use when they work on their Fourth Step Inventory.
 It takes them through all the aspects of their lives and helps them get a good perspective on their strengths, as well as their weaknesses.

-Many family members of alcoholics also find it interesting and helpful to read the Big Book of Alcoholics Anonymous.
+Although it is not actually an Al-Anon book, many family members of alcoholics and addicts also find it interesting and helpful to read the Big Book of Alcoholics Anonymous.
 It can be very inspiring.

-There is even a particular section of the AA Big Book, Chapter 9, that is directed towards the families of recovering alcoholics.
+There is even a particular section of the AA Big Book, Chapter 9, which is specifically directed towards the families of recovering alcoholics.
 It contains some very helpful information.

-Many family members also get a lot of benefit from reading the stories of recovering alcoholics at the end of the book.
-It provides a lot of comfort to families who love someone who has not recovered, yet.
+Many family members also benefit from reading the stories of recovering alcoholics at the end of the book.
+These stories provide a great deal of comfort to families who love someone who has not yet recovered.